Advanced features

 Note

-For detailed code examples, see the Download module in the API-Example project.
-This project is based on Objective-C and demonstrates core SDK integration for the ApsaraVideo Player SDK for iOS.
+For a detailed code example, see the Video Download and Offline Playback (Download) module in API-Example.
+This Objective-C sample project demonstrates how to integrate the core features of the ApsaraVideo Player SDK for iOS.

-The ApsaraVideo Player SDK for iOS provides a video download feature for ApsaraVideo VOD content, with standard and secure modes.
+The ApsaraVideo Player SDK for iOS lets you download ApsaraVideo VOD content for offline playback.
+The SDK offers two download modes: standard download and secure download.

-• Standard download: The downloaded video is not encrypted and can be played by third-party players.
+• Standard download: The downloaded video data is not encrypted by Alibaba Cloud and can be played using third-party players.

-• This feature is only for VidSts and VidAuth sources.
+• The video download feature is available only for VidSts and VidAuth sources.

-• Enable and configure the download mode in the ApsaraVideo VOD console.
-For more information, see Offline download.
+• To use the video download feature, you must enable and configure the download mode in the ApsaraVideo VOD console.
+For more information, see offline download.

 Procedure

-1. Optional: Configure the encryption verification file for secure download.
-Configure this file only for secure download.
-Standard download does not require it.
+1. Optional: Configure the key file for secure download.
+This step is required only for secure download.

 Note

-Ensure the encryption verification file matches your app information.
-Otherwise, the video download fails.
+Ensure that the information in the configured key file matches your app's information.
+Otherwise, the video download will fail.

-If you use secure download, configure the key file generated in the ApsaraVideo VOD console in the Player SDK.
-The key file is used to decrypt and verify the video for download and playback.
-For more information about generating the key file, see Enable secure download.
+If you use the secure download mode, you must configure the ApsaraVideo Player SDK with the key file that you generated in the ApsaraVideo VOD console.
+This file is used for decryption and verification during video download and playback.
+For instructions on how to generate the key file, see Enable secure download.

 NSString *encrptyFilePath = [[NSBundle mainBundle] pathForResource:@"encryptedApp" ofType:@"dat"];